Chart Color Schemes

 AreaSearch analysis reveals Bomaderry recording weaker employment conditions than most comparable areas nationwide

-Over the 12 months to September 2025, employment increased by 2.0%, labour force increased by 3.5%, and unemployment rose by 1.3 percentage points.
-By comparison, Rest of NSW recorded an employment decline of 0.5% and a slight labour force decline with unemployment rising 0.4 percentage points.
-State-level data to 25-Nov shows NSW employment contracted by 0.03% with the state unemployment rate at 3.9%.
-National employment forecasts from May-25 suggest national employment will expand by 6.6% over five years and 13.7% over ten years, but growth rates differ significantly between industry sectors.
-Applying these projections to Bomaderry's employment mix suggests local employment should increase by approximately 6.4% over five years and 13.6% over ten years.
+Employment opportunities locally may be limited as indicated by Census data.
+Between September 2024 and September 2025, employment increased by 2.0%, labour force by 3.4%, resulting in unemployment rising by 1.3 percentage points.
+In comparison, Rest of NSW saw employment decline by 0.5% and unemployment rise by 0.4 percentage points.
+Jobs and Skills Australia forecasts national employment growth at 6.6% over five years and 13.7% over ten years.
+Applying these projections to Bomaderry's employment mix suggests local employment should increase by 6.4% over five years and 13.6% over ten years, based on a simple weighting extrapolation for illustrative purposes only.

 Frequently Asked Questions - Employment